dgaydukov/cert-spring5/files/spring5.md

 ###### JTA - java transaction API
-`@Transactional` - has propagation param, that instruct spring what to do when you call one transactional method from another. default param - required - in this case nothing happens. mandatory - throw exception if method was called from non-transactioanl method require_new - open new transaction (so we have nested tx)
+`@Transactional` - has propagation param, that instruct spring what to do when you call one transactional method from another. default param - required - in this case nothing happens. mandatory - throw exception if method was called from non-transactional method require_new - open new transaction (so we have nested tx) By default all `RuntimeException` rollback transaction whereas checked exceptions don't.
+This is an EJB legacy.
+You can configure this by using `rollbackFor()` and `noRollbackFor()` annotation parameters `@Transactional(rollbackFor=Exception.class)`
+In test framework you have `@Rollback/@Commit`.
+Rollback - by default true, can set to false (same as set just `@Commit`).
+If you don't specify anything, for all integration tests all transactions would be rollbacked after test run.

 Don't confuse
 `javax.transaction.Transactional` - java EE7 annotation, but since spring3 also supported,